expressjs/expressjs.com/_includes/api/en/4x/express.static.md

 - "deny" - Deny a request for a dotfile, respond with `403`, then call `next()`.
 - "ignore" - Act as if the dotfile does not exist, respond with `404`, then call `next()`.

-**NOTE**: With the default value, it will not ignore files in a directory that begins with a dot.
+{% include admonitions/note.html content="With the default value, it will not ignore files in a directory that begins with a dot." %}

 <h5 id='fallthrough'>fallthrough</h5>